jpverkamp/blog/content/reviews/books/Mark Millar/Ultimate Annuals/1 - Ultimate Annuals, Volume 1.md

 Also Lieberman: Captain America 2.0.
 Inspiration for _Falcon and the Winter Solider_?

 ## Fantastic Four
-I already read this as part of {{<crosslink "Ultimate Fantastic Four Vol. 4: Inhuman">}}.
+I already read this as part of [[Ultimate Fantastic Four Vol. 4: Inhuman]]().
 Didn’t care overmuch for it then.

 Introduces the Inhumans… only for them to almost immediately take off.
 So it goes.